RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Module/Datasheet/README.md

 ## Specifications

 This section covers the hardware and software specifications of RAK811.
 All discussion presents both versions: RAK811(L) and RAK811(H).
-Also, it includes the block diagram and the update firmware link of the RAK811 WisDuo module.
+Also, it includes the block diagram and the updated firmware link of the RAK811 WisDuo module.

 ### Overview